JosPolfliet/awesome-ai-usecases/README.md

 A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.

 What makes them so _awesome_?
-All these ideas should be proven to actually generate value, not just 'cool facts' or 'promising techniques'.
-They should be applicable to business now, with data and techniques that are available today.
-For example: an [AI that plays video games](http://www.wired.co.uk/article/google-deepmind-atari), or analyzing [heavy metal song lyrics](http://www.degeneratestate.org/posts/2016/Apr/20/heavy-metal-and-natural-language-processing-part-1/) is cool, but it doesn't translate into a meaningful and useful application, so it does not belong here.
+All these ideas should be proven to generate value, not just 'cool facts' or 'promising techniques'.
+With the data and techniques available today, they should apply to business now.
+For example, an [AI that plays video games](http://www.wired.co.uk/article/google-deepmind-atari), or analyses [heavy metal song lyrics](http://www.degeneratestate.org/posts/2016/Apr/20/heavy-metal-and-natural-language-processing-part-1/) is cool, but it doesn't translate into a meaningful and useful application, so it does not belong here.

 ## Contents